solent-eng/solent/README.md

 Solent is a toolkit for creating event-driven systems.

-Solent is currently implemented mostly in python3, with small amounts of C and C++.
+Solent is currently implemented mostly in python3, with small amounts of C/C++.
 When the model is stable, we will lift-and-shift it to become its own language, with an independent ecosystem.

 The goal here is to create a flexible systems-programming platform.